maahmed24712/Comparison-of-Manet-Routing-Protocols/README.md

 The project utilizes the NS3 simulation framework, a widely used platform for network research and analysis.
 It leverages the following NS3 modules: Core, Point-to-Point, Network, Applications, Mobility, Internet, YANS-Wifi, Flow Monitor, AODV, OLSR, DSDV, DSR, Traffic Control, and NetAnim.

 Upon executing the program, the user is prompted to input the desired number of nodes in the network and select a routing protocol (AODV, DSDV, or OLSR).
 The simulation then creates a MANET with the specified number of nodes, assigns IP addresses, and deploys the chosen routing protocol.
-It also sets up a UDP server and initiates UDP